guimbreon/IMDB_Analyzer/readme.md

 ## Example with Menu

-Just run the following commands in your machine:
+Just run the following commands in the folder ./imdb/src:

 ```terminal